 The FAA has made improvements to the En-Route Automation Modernization (ERAM) air traffic system after a U.S. Air Force U-2S surveillance aircraft, transiting through Southern California airspace at high altitude, triggered a computer shutdown and forced a temporary ground stop at Los Angeles International (LAX) airport.
 The incident, which occurred shortly after 3 p.m.
 Pacific time on April 30, caused the cancellation of around 50 flights outbound and inbound to LAX as well as delaying an ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Boosts ERAM Processing After U-2 Triggers L.A.
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Boosts ERAM Processing After U-2 Triggers L.A.
 Shutdown".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.